SouravSharan/FaceClassificationWebApp/README.md

     LBPH gave the highest accuracy on the dataset.

 ## Website
   The website is mobile friendly.
-It has a Flask backend and is  hosted on AWS https://af4c02eb.ngrok.io/.
+It has a Flask backend.